 My Serrapeptase Adventure will always be, at its heart, the story of Serrapeptase, the ‘miracle’ enzyme that gave me my life back and set me on the path to improving health in 2006.
 I look forward to 2008, I am sure that there is more to discover and I look forward to the challenges of the adventure ahead.
 This year, however, has taught me a priceless lesson.
 The search for good health has so much more to offer than the freedom from illness.
 It is as much about new insight as new eyesight and as much about new hope as new health.

 I am, as always, grateful to all those of you who have enabled, and continue to inspire, My Serrapeptase Adventure.
 I hope that you know that the gift of health, which each of you has shared with me, is a precious thing, for which I will always be grateful.
 I believe, however, that the gift of an entirely new view, both figuratively and literally, of the world must be among the most powerful gifts to give and the most inspiring to receive.
-It is my pleasure to take this opportunity to thank each of you for the unique part you have played in this amazing year… the year the world looked different.
+It is my pleasure to take this opportunity to thank each of you for the unique part you have played in this fantastic year… the year the world looked different.

 There are many people, whose kindness has made this year possible.
 In particular, I would like to thank: